Frances Mossiker: Personal life

 Frances Mossiker was born in Dallas, Texas on April 9, 1906.
 She attended the Hockaday School.
 She was then a student at Smith College but not allowed to continue as a student after eloping with her first husband, Frank Beaston, at sixteen.
 She then went to Barnard College in New York, was Phi Beta Kappa in her junior year and graduated in 1927.
 She also studied at the Sorbonne in Paris, becoming fluent in French.
 Mossiker's first marriage lasted until 1929 and in October 1935 she remarried to Jake Mossiker.
 She eventually earned a Doctorate of Letters from Southern Methodist University in 1972.
 Mossiker lived in Dallas most of her life but spent much of her time traveling to Paris, London, and New York City.
 She remained in Texas until her death on May 9, 1985.
 She did not have any children.

 Career

 Mossiker began her career not as a writer but as a book reviewer for the Dallas Morning News in 1933.
 Her reviews of books were done on her own segment on KGKO Fort Worth, "Woman's World".
 She also did her book reviews for the Dallas Morning News.
-Aat the age of fifty five she began to write her own novels.
+At the age of fifty five she began to write her own novels.
 Mossiker focused on historical fiction with a specialty in 17th and 18th century France.
 Mossiker often traveled to do research on her books.
 In her lifetime Mossiker produced five novels.